BillCruise/LP3THW/README.md

 LP3THW
 ======

 Python 3 solutions to the exercises in Zed Shaw's *Learn Python the Hard Way*.
 Done as an exercise in developing a more "Pythonic" style of coding.
 [What's New in Python 3](https://docs.python.org/3/whatsnew/3.0.html) is an indispensable resource for when things don't work.
+[PEP 8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008) is a good resource for Python coding conventions.

 Read *Learn Python the Hard Way* at http://learnpythonthehardway.org/ and find additional material at [the author's own GitHub](https://github.com/zedshaw/lpthw-study-projects).